Risecap logo in deep purple, representing a business funding service provider focused on personalized financial solutions.Risecap logo light

 Why they came to us

-• The bank's affordability answer didn't match the trading reality — they wanted a second view that looked at the whole picture
+• The bank's affordability assessment did not reflect the reality of the business, so they wanted a second opinion that considered the full picture.

-• An existing short-term loan at a punishing rate was draining monthly cash
+• An existing short-term loan with a high interest rate was putting unnecessary pressure on monthly cash flow.

-• They wanted access to the full lender market, not just the high street
+• They wanted access to the wider lending market, not just high street banks.

 Our approach

-• Mapped the full lender market — bringing in specialist, alternative, and Growth Guarantee Scheme-backed options
+• Mapped the full lending market, including specialist, alternative and Growth Guarantee Scheme-backed lenders.

-• Negotiated an extension when the leading offer's expiry threatened the parallel grant timeline
+• Negotiated an extension when the lender's offer expiry risked delaying the associated grant application.

 The impact

-• Secured £200k as a first tranche — refinancing the high-cost loan and funding the immediate sales, marketing, and business development push
+• Secured £200k as the initial tranche, refinancing the high-cost loan and funding immediate investment in sales, marketing and business development.

-• Tranche structure preserves the option of a further drawdown within months, on the same terms
+• Structured the facility to allow a further drawdown within months on the same agreed terms.

-• Frees the founder to pursue a parallel public-sector grant without overcommitting on debt
+• Enabled the founder to continue pursuing a public sector grant without taking on unnecessary debt upfront.

 Takeaway